alikariminik/MyGov-Milestone-Project-3/README.md

 ## UX

 ### The Strategy Plane
 * My inspiration for deciding to build this website came from the recent events in UK Politics.
 Since September 2022, the UK has had 3 different Prime Ministers (PMs) and with each change-over there have been dozens of sackings, re-appointments and new appointments of Cabinet Ministers - the team of the most senior ministers in the Government who are chosen by the Prime Minister to lead on specific policy areas such as Health, Transport, Foreign Affairs or Defence.
 With the vast number of changes in Government, I wanted to build a website where users can easily view who are currently the members of the cabinet who would be devising government policy on the most important areas that affects everyone's lives in the UK.
-Through increased awareness of who these individuals are, I aim to improve the accountability of those individuals and the overall government's outcome on the policies they have lead on.
+Through increased awareness of who these individuals are, I aim to improve the accountability of those individuals and the overall government's outcome on the policies they have led on.

 #### Site Goals